macalimlim/godot-rust-cross-compiler/README.md

 Also, the library itself it separated into 3 sub libraries:

 * [cctoy](https://github.com/ufoot/godot-rust-cross-compiler/tree/master/rust/cctoy): this is the main library, the one which should be imported in the final Godot project.
 It is named `cctoy.dll`, `libcctoy.dylib`, `libcctoy.a` or `libcctoy.so` depending on the platform.
 * [withgdnative](https://github.com/ufoot/godot-rust-cross-compiler/tree/master/rust/withgdnative): this library links on [gdnative](https://docs.rs/gdnative) but it is still a standard rust library.
 More precisely it does not have the `crate-type = ["cdylib"]` attribute in its `Cargo.toml` file.
 So it can happen that this builds but `cctoy` does not build.
 Problems typically happen at link time.
 As this one, contrary to `cctoy`, does not actually link with Godot code, it is easier to build.
-Very likely, in this code, you can use objects sur as Godot Nodes, but you can not instanciate and test them for real, as they might need some runtime context, which is only available withing Godot itself.
+Very likely, in this code, you can use objects as Godot Nodes, but you can not instantiate and test them for real, as they might need some runtime context, which is only available within Godot itself.
 * [purelib](https://github.com/ufoot/godot-rust-cross-compiler/tree/master/rust/purelib): this library does not link on anything Godot specific, either native or not.
 This way it is easier to test if your Rust cross-compiler is working.
 It might happen that this builds, but `withgdnative` fails, typically because of a native compiler issue.

 Of course, your own project does not need to replicate this specific setup.